axoplasm/axoplasm/web-things.md

-If my web career were a person, it would be able to rent car.
+If my web career were a person, it would be able to rent a car.
 Here’s a *definitely incomplete* list of all the companies and organizations whose web or email or mobile app properties I have touched (in code, pixels, concept or words), in approximately chronological order.

 This isn’t a list of *projects* by the way, but a list of properties or initiatives, for which I likely produced dozens of deliverables on multiple projects.
 By a [very rough guess](https://axoplasm.com/web-log/seven-year-report/), I have delivered at least 4,000 deliverables on more than 400 projects.